SanaKhan1997/Sustainable-Product-Guide/README.md

 # Sustainable-Product-Guide
+As studies and scientific research on sustainable environment is growing, more organizations are putting their effort to play their role in UN sustainable development goals.
+This also resulted in production of green/ethically safe products by many companies, but the lack of awareness among consumers has minimized these efforts.
+Therefore, a community platform is required to provide knowledge regarding sustainable development, promote organizations that are contributing towards sustainable production and consumption goals and compare the impacts of these products  with others.
-A mobile application to raise eco-friendly products awareness and guide consumers to make more eco-friendly choices.
+Goal of this project is to design and develop a mobile application to raise eco-friendly products awareness and guide consumers to make more eco-friendly choices.

 ## Installation Guide
 1. Install an IDE of your choice(Andriod Studio, VS code, Intell IJ, etc)